Minecraft

 item-despawn-rate

-Dropped items on the ground will disappear after a set number of ticks.
-Do not set too low or players may lose valuable items.
-4000 ticks roughly equals 3.3 minutes.
+This will make dropped items on the ground despawn after a certain number of ticks.
+Be careful not to set this too low, or your players will lose valuable items.
+The recommended 4000 ticks is approximately 3.3 minutes.

 Default: 6000 Optimized: 4000